governance-at-scale 4 min read

 The Governance Review Cycle

-A quarterly governance review covers five areas:
+A quarterly governance review should cover:

 Automated Drift Detection